otac0n/otac0n.github.com/_posts/2026-03-19-building-a-metal-gear-mk.ii-inspired-self-balancing-robot-part-2-prototypes.md

      - < ~10 mm outer diameter
   - As wide of an inner diameter as possible

 I searched through every magnet website around but I could not find anything that fit perfectly within my original design.
 But, as luck would have it, I did find exactly [ONE option](https://www.buyneomagnets.com/p/9mm-od-x-5mm-id-x-3mm-thick-diametrically-magnetized-ring-magnets-n38-strong-neodymium-ring-magnets-20-pack/) that was close.
-It had a much smaller inner diameter that I like, but I wagered: with a small redesign and a change in material, I could make it work.
+It had a much smaller inner diameter than I like, but I wagered: with a small redesign and a change in material, I could make it work.

 Once they arrived and were installed, I had every individual component working.